IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 contained in this object MAY be used by the operating system, network libraries, applications, or users, in order to decide which set of PvDs should be used for which connection, as described in {{host}}.

+The additional information related to a PvD is specifically intended to be optional, and is targeted at optimizing or informing the behavior of user-facing hosts.
+This information can be extended to provide hints for host system behavior (such as captive portal or walled-garden PvD detection) or application behavior (describing application-specific services offered on a given PvD).
+This content may not be appropriate for light-weight Internet of Things (IoT) devices.
+IoT devices might need only a subset of the information, and would in some cases prefer a smaller representation like CBOR ({{?RFC7049}}).
+Delivering a reduced version of the PvD Additional Information designed for such devices is not defined in this document.

 ## Retrieving the PvD Additional Information {#retr}